splace/joysticks/README.md

-Note: "jstest-gtk" - system wide mapping and calibration.
+Note: "jstest-gtk" - system wide mapping and calibration for joysticks.